Emulation of large-scale qubit registers with a phase-space approach: Acknowledgments

 \section{Acknowledgments}

+We sincerely thank the referees, who took time to review our article, and provided us with relevant changes and constructive criticism.
 This project has received financial support from the CNRS through the AIQI-IN2P3 project.
 This work is part of the HQI initiative (\href{www.hqi.fr}{www.hqi.fr}) and is supported by France 2030 under the French National Research Agency award number ``ANR-22-PNQC-0002''.
 This publication has received funding under Horizon Europe programme HORIZON-CL4-2022-QUANTUM-02-SGA via the project 101113690 (PASQuanS2.1).
 Exact and MPS numerical calculations were performed using the Eviden Qaptiva platform.